K-Terui/AntennaPattern/README.md

 # AntennaPattern
-Calculate the array factor and plot the directivity of array antenna
+Calculate array factors and plot directivity patterns of array antenna

 ## Sample
 Uniform and binomial arrays were prepared as array antennas.
 Let us illustrate these antenna patterns.
-You can calculate and plot the antenna directivity like this.
+We can calculate and plot the antenna directivity like this.
 ![antenna directivity](results/antennapattern.jpg "directivity")

-Also you can plot the antenna pattern in polar coordinates.
+Also we can plot the antenna pattern in polar coordinates.
+(Note that the array gains are normalized here.)
 ![polar plot](results/polarplot.jpg "polar")

 ### Notice